ONLYOFFICE/office-js-api/Word/ApiTextForm/Methods/SetPlaceholderText.md

 # SetPlaceholderText

 Sets the placeholder text to the current form.
-Can't be set to checkbox or radio button.
+Can't be set to checkbox or radio button.<br>Inherited From: [ApiFormBase#SetPlaceholderText](../../ApiFormBase/Methods/SetPlaceholderText.md)

 ## Syntax

-expression.
+expression.SetPlaceholderText(sText);

 `expression` - A variable that represents a [ApiTextForm](../ApiTextForm.md) class.